-The Comics Epidemic is a collection of 43 tales in the co-mix format made by the residents of Dharavi, Mumbai.
+The Comics Epidemic is a collection of 43 tales in the graphic narrative format made by the residents of Dharavi, Mumbai.

 Tushar Kamble, holding up his comic of a school teacher who is depressed.
 Her students care about her mental health and come together to share and hold her hand.

 Located on 90 Feet Road in the heart of Dharavi, Colour Box is the hub, meeting place and gallery for the Comics Epidemic.

 At the first Artbox held at the Sion Hospital, everyone poses for a rigorous round of sketching.

 Peer / Review: Participants for the Comics Epidemic share their sketches for a round of critique and feedback.

 Participants of the Comics Epidemic hold up their comics for a quick picture outside Colour Box.
 The comics were pasted up on walls and read out to passers-by and shared in the vicinity of each of the participant’s homes.

 Through the Comics Epidemic, Priya’s Shakti collaborated with Dharavi teenagers to create their own visual narratives on gender-based violence.
 The comics were exhibited at the IFP Made in NY Media Center, Brooklyn, NY, United States